wxywxy666/Hate-Crimes-and-Gender-Imbalances/README.md

 inputs folder：it includes the dataset downloaded from original paper’s data package and the data selected, extracted and cleaned from it.

 outputs folder: ir includes Rmd and pdf types of paper, reference.bib file.

+In the development of this project, OpenAI's ChatGPT is used to refine the content and aiding in the generation of plots.
+For a detailed record of my interaction with ChatGPT during this project, please refer to the input/LLM/chat_with_chatGPT.txt file.